 A curly wolf cut for curly hair looks amazing and makes your curls bounce with joy.
 This cut on curly hair emphasizes the intricacy of each curl.
 A tip to consider is asking your hairdresser to keep your fringe longer than the desired length when cutting so that your curly cut doesn’t shrink up shorter than anticipated.

 The TikTok wolf cut is all the rage now.
 The beauty of this cut has several disconnected layers, fringe, and texture.
 A shaggy haircut adds tons of movement to your haircut and will suit you if you have medium-textured hair to remove bulk while adding fullness.

 A medium-length wolf haircut with fringe is an edgy, bold, and stylish cut consisting of textured and choppy layers.
 Shoulder-length hairstyles give your hair enough length to style.
-Don’t forget, that you may want to add lots of layers to give shape and framing around your face.
+Remember that you may want to add layers to provide shape and framing around your face.

-For a hair style that is very on-trend, try a bright bleach blonde wolf cut when you’re tired of your natural color.
+For a hair style that is very on-trend, try a bright bleach-blonde wolf cut when you’re tired of your natural color.
 The easiest shag style works on many hair textures and can be customized to you and how you prefer to wear your hair.
-Go get more ideas, and talk to your stylist about what version of the amazing shape would work for you.
+Get more ideas, and talk to your stylist about what version of the fantastic shape would work for you.